NLnetLabs/routinator/source/manual-page.rst

               update again.
 The next update will earlier if objects in the repository expire earlier.
 The default value is 600 seconds.

+       .. option:: --rtr-client-metrics

+              If provided, the server metrics will include separate metrics for every RTR client.
+Clients are identified by their RTR source IP address.
+This is disabled by default to avoid accidentally leaking information about the local network topology.

        .. option:: --refresh=seconds

               The amount of seconds the server should wait after having finished